Intel-bigdata/OAP/docs/OAP-Architect-Overview.md

 #### Usage Scenario 1 -- Interactive queries

 Most customers adopted Spark SQL as a batch processing engine.
-Customers finally found themselves in the situation that it is to hard to separate batch processing and interactive use cases.
+Customers finally found themselves in the situation where is hard to separate batch processing and interactive use cases.
 Interactive queries need to return the data in seconds or even sub-seconds instead of minutes or hours in batch processing.
-This is hard and challenge for the current Spark SQL implementation.
+This is a big challenge for the current Spark SQL implementation.

 For example, the following interactive query wants to filter out a very small result set from a huge fact table.